 Coronavirus vaccine was completed in record time, but its safety will be ensured before vaccination

 Hyvärinen emphasises that taking the vaccine is voluntary, and employers cannot in any way force anyone to take the vaccine.
-Some people are unable to take the vaccine for health reasons.
+Some people are unable to take the vaccine for medical reasons.

 A vaccine can only get a marketing authorisation when experts have stated that the vaccine is safe.